apache/accumulo-website/_docs-2/getting-started/features.md

 ### Caching

-Recently scanned data is cached into memory.
-There are separate caches for indexes and data.
+Recently scanned data is [cached]({% durl administration/caching %}) into memory There are separate caches for indexes and data.
 Caching can be turned on and off for individual tables.

 ### Multi-level RFile Index